MicrosoftDocs/sql-docs/docs/big-data-cluster/connect-to-big-data-cluster.md

 ---
 title: Connect to master and HDFS
 titleSuffix: SQL Server 2019 big data clusters
-description: Learn how to connect to the SQL Server master instance and the HDFS/Spark Gateway for a SQL Server 2019 big data cluster (preview).
+description: Learn how to connect to the SQL Server master instance and the HDFS/Spark gateway for a SQL Server 2019 big data cluster (preview).
 author: rothja
 ms.author: jroth
 manager: craigg